NGEET/fates/CONTRIBUTING.md

 ## Trivial Changes

-If changes are trivial, its possible testing will not be required, conversations via the Pull Request will address if tests are not needed
+If changes are trivial, it's possible testing will not be required.
+Conversations via the Pull Request will address if tests are not needed

 ## Documentation